Frequently Asked Questions about Form 1098-T

 Every UC student whose student account had financial transactions post to it during the calendar year will have online access to their Form 1098-T or receive it in paper form in January.
 You may receive Form 1098-T even if you did not attend class during the calendar year.
 Receiving Form 1098-T does not necessarily indicate that you are entitled to claim any of the education-related tax credits or deductions.

-You should immediately give it to whomever is responsible for preparing your tax returns.
+You should immediately give it to whomever is responsible for preparing your tax returns (typically a parent or professional tax preparer).
 If you prepare your own tax returns, you should keep your Form 1098-T in a file with your other tax documents.
 Form 1098-T should remain in your files.
 You do not need to attach Form 1098-T to your tax returns.

 First, please review the FAQs on this page, because they will answer many typical questions.
 For general information on Form 1098-T and the related tax credits and deductions, you may also want to review the information available from IRS in Publication 970 (Tax Benefits for Education) or elsewhere on the IRS web site.